KaramiZahra/Rock-Paper-Scissors/README.md

 - Play multiple rounds
 - Score tracking for both player and computer
 - Final winner announced at the end
+- Object-Oriented design for better structure and scalability

 ## Installation